AJarombek/cloud-modules/README.md

 > v0.1.10 Choice to map public IP addresses to instances within a public subnet for the `vpc` module.

+> v0.1.11 Custom tags for subnets in the `vpc` module.

 ### Directories

 | Directory Name    | Description                                                                 |